Virginia Tech® home

 Disaster Declarations

 Local government has direct responsibility for the safety of its residents.
 State government has additional legal responsibilities for emergency response and recovery, and serves as a point of contact between local and federal governments.
 The day-to-day activities of the emergency preparedness program have been delegated to the County/City Administrator and Emergency Services Coordinator.
-They will direct and control emergency operations in time of emergency and issue directives to other services and organizations concerning disaster preparedness.
+They will direct and control emergency operations in times of emergency and issue directives to other services and organizations concerning disaster preparedness.

 Acknowledgments